See a list of upcoming offerings in our monthly professional development series!

 These two hour workshops are best for the learner if presented in sequential order, but can be delivered individually.

 II.
-Youth Learning Styles– review various learning styles, such as the visual, auditory, and kinesthetic modalities as well as the seven multiple intelligences that demonstrate intellectual abilities in order to best work with youth
+Teaching Strategies – review various learning styles, such as the visual, auditory, and kinesthetic modalities as well as the seven multiple intelligences that demonstrate intellectual abilities in order to best work with youth.

 These two-hour workshops can be delivered individually or combined with other workshops.